hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 ## Resource Plan Modification

 Resource schemas also support plan modification across all attributes.
 This is helpful when working with logic that applies to the resource as a whole.
-The [`tfsdk.ResourceWithModifyPlan` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithModifyPlan) must be satisfied.
+To create a resource schema plan modification, you must implement the [`tfsdk.ResourceWithModifyPlan` interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#ResourceWithModifyPlan).
 For example:

 ```go
 // Other methods to implement the tfsdk.Resource interface are omitted for brevity